Add font

 Major Exports: Grain, art, spices, textiles, jewelry

 Barrington is a quiet, happy city with an unusually non-human centric population.
 The city Barrington is in a tropical climate, situated right on the equator.
-The city is a major exporter of grain, and derives a fair amount of its economy from that.
+The city is a major exporter of grain, meats, and tropical fruits, and derives a fair amount of its economy from that.
 Barrington is an artistic center, as well as a center of jewelry and baubles.
 The city imports a great deal of gems, gold, and silver with which it makes jewelry.

 The city is laid out in a series of concentric circles, it's architecture soaring into the sky, designed in a series of layers.
 Some layers are anchored to the ground, some layers are floating in the sky.
 Elevators provide access to the upper layers.